-Storms, tornadoes and hurricanes cannot be stopped.
-However, engineers and scientists are developing sophisticated means of tracking them.
-With improving weather prediction tools come earlier warnings; hopefully saving lives.
+Engineers and scientists are developing sophisticated means of tracking storms, tornadoes and hurricanes.
+With improved weather prediction tools come earlier warnings; hopefully saving lives.

-Julian Heming is a tropical prediction scientist at the Met Office.
+Julian Heming is a tropical cyclone specialist at the Met Office.
 He helps develop and maintain forecast models that help predict tropical cyclones using data from complex observing networks around the world.

 Working alongside engineers in the space industry, these two groups are building and exploiting satellite systems that can produce more and more reliable and timely weather data.